bibbox/sys-bibbox/README.md

 ##### adminer
 Adminer can be used to access and manage databases.
 ##### cadvisor
-cadvisor CContainer Advisor) provides resource usage and performance characteristics of the running containers.
+cadvisor (Container Advisor) provides resource usage and performance characteristics of the running containers.